-- RCY Reviews have been completed in all 19 of the deaths referred by the Committee. - Two will be part of future Aggregate Reviews. - Two deaths are proceeding to an RCY Investigation. - Four child deaths reviewed showed no service delivery issues or other matters for concern, and no further action will be taken. - Two of these were included in the Aggregate Review of 21 infant deaths, and a public report (Fragile Lives, Fragmented Systems: Strengthening Supports for Vulnerable Infants) was released in January 2011.
-It is available at www.rcybc.ca - Four of these were included in the Aggregate Review of 89 self-harm and suicide incidents, and a public report (Trauma, Turmoil and Tragedy: Understanding the Needs of Children and Youth at Risk of Suicide and Self-Harm) was released in November 2012.
-It is available at www.rcybc.ca - RCY Investigations into five of the referred deaths have been completed. - A public report of one of these deaths (So Many Plans, So Little Stability: A Child's Need for Security) was released in September 2011. - Another public report into four of these deaths (Amanda, Savannah, Rowen and Serena: From Loss to Learning) was released in April 2008.
-Both reports are available at www.rcybc.ca
+RCY initial reviews have been completed in all 20 of the deaths referred by the Committee:

+- one review is pending further information; - four of these will be part of an aggregate review currently underway; - two will be part of future aggregate reviews; - two deaths are proceeding to an RCY investigation; - four child deaths reviewed showed no service delivery issues or other matters for concern, and no further action will be taken; and - two of these were included in the aggregate review of 21 infant deaths, and a public report (Fragile Lives, Fragmented Systems: Strengthening Supports for Vulnerable Infants) was released in January 2011.

+RCY investigations into five of the referred deaths have been completed:

+- o a public report into four of these deaths (Amanda, Savannah, Rowen and Serena: From Loss to Learning) was released in April 2008; and - o another public report into one of these deaths (So Many Plans, So Little Stability: A Child's Need for Security) was released in September 2011.